falue/rentmanExport/README.md

 ```

 ## Output
-This script saves all your equipments and files in a folder named "equipmentDump".
+This script saves all your equipment and their files in a folder named "equipmentDump".
-Therein will be created a folder named like this:
+In there, for each piece of equipment will be a folder  created, named like this:

 ```
 code_qrcodes_equipment name